jjjutla/FibreTag/Funding.md

 # FibreTag - vechain x Easy A Startup Grant Application
 ## Project Overview
-* Problem statement: BCG track
+* Problem statement: BCG Track
 * Are you applying for the grant with the same project you submitted at the vechain Hackathon: **No**

 ### Team Details